Avianca Group

-Avianca Group International Limited (formerly Avianca Holdings S.A. and AviancaTaca Holding Inc.) is a pan-regional Latin American multinational airline holding company with its registered office in St Albans, England, and its global headquarters in Bogotá, Colombia.
-It is the second largest air transport group in Latin America after LATAM Airlines Group.
+Avianca Group International Limited (formerly Avianca Holdings S.A. and AviancaTaca Holding Inc.) is a pan-regional Colombian multinational airline holding company with its registered office in St Albans, England, and its global headquarters in Bogotá, Colombia.
+It is the second largest air transport group in Latin America after LATAM Airlines.

 The Group dates back when it was formed in February 2010 after a merger agreement between Avianca and TACA Airlines, the flag carriers of Colombia and El Salvador respectively, when Avianca and TACA became wholly owned subsidiaries of Avianca Holdings.
 TACA's shareholders were given 29% and Avianca's shareholders were given 71% of the shares in the new company.

-The company was previously listed on the New York Stock Exchange and the Colombia Stock Exchange as Avianca Holdings.
+The company was previously a dual listed company with listings on the New York Stock Exchange and the Colombia Stock Exchange as Avianca Holdings.
 Since its inception, the Avianca Group has expanded its portfolio of operations and brands with the acquisition of the Mexican AeroUnion in 2014.
 The Group also owns the Avianca Express brand and the rewards program LifeMiles.

 Operations

-The company is the second largest airline holding in Latin America by revenue and fleet size after LATAM Airlines Group based in Santiago, Chile.
+The company is the second largest airline holding in Latin America by revenue and fleet size after LATAM Airlines based in Santiago, Chile.
 With a fleet of 173 aircraft and more than 19,000 employees, Avianca serves over 100 destinations in America and Europe, which connect to over 750 destinations worldwide through codeshare agreements with partner airlines.
 Avianca carried 24.6 million passengers in 2013.